brianhouse/art_and_code/units/3_indeterminacy/lecture.md

   <img src="code/canvas_2.png" width=500 /><br />
 </p>

-So far, we've only used static numbers for parameters in functions like `circle`.
-But what if we put random numbers there in there instead?
+What if we used random numbers for the parameters in `circle()` instead?

 If we want coordinates that fit within the canvas, we want them to be between 0 and its width or height.
 Since we're using 0, we can omit that parameter.
 Therefore, `random(500)` and `random(400)` produce numbers between 0 and the width and height of the canvas, respectively.